Verlina Reynolds-Jackson: Trenton City Council (2010–18)

-New Jersey Assembly
+New Jersey Assembly (2018–present)

+Reynolds-Jackson is serving in her fourth term as Assemblywoman for NJ-15.

-Assemblywoman Elizabeth Maher Muoio was nominated by Governor of New Jersey Phil Murphy to serve as the Treasurer of New Jersey.
-She resigned from office effective January 15, 2018, as well as from her position as director of economic development for Mercer County to begin work in the executive branch, in advance of her confirmation by the New Jersey Senate; her resignation came less than a week after being sworn into office for her second full term in the Assembly.
-Reynolds-Jackson was chosen at a February 10 Democratic county convention from Mercer County and Hunterdon County to succeed Muoio until a November 2018 special election; in the second round of voting, Reynolds-Jackson received a majority of the votes cast by committee members, defeating Mercer County Freeholder Anthony Verrelli.
+In January 2018, New Jersey Assemblywoman Elizabeth Maher Muoio, representing the 15th Legislative District, was nominated by Governor of New Jersey Phil Murphy to serve as the Treasurer of New Jersey.
+She resigned from the Assembly effective January 15, 2018, to begin work in the executive branch; her resignation came less than a week after she was sworn into office.

+Reynolds-Jackson was chosen at a February 10, 2018, Democratic county convention from Mercer County and Hunterdon County to succeed Muoioas as New Jersey Assemblywoman until a November 2018 special election.
+In the second round of voting in the general election for the New Jersey Assembly, Reynolds-Jackson received a majority of the votes cast by committee members, defeating Mercer County Freeholder Anthony Verrelli.
+She served in the Assembly as the Deputy Majority Leader from 2020 to 2021, and has been the Constituent Outreach Chair since 2022.

+As an Assemblywoman, she was the main sponsor of a bill requiring Immigration and Customs Enforcement (ICE) agents to not wear the masks, which Governor Mikie Sherrill signed.
+She pushed a voting rights bill, and education bills.

-In 2020, she was one of the primary sponsors of Assembly Bill 4454 (now N.J.S.A.
+In 2020, she was one of the primary sponsors of New Jersey Assembly Bill 4454 (now N.J.S.A.
 18A:35-4.36a) which requires a curriculum on diversity and inclusion to be a component of the school curriculum for students in kindergarten through twelfth grade.

-In January 2024, during a debate on a bill to increase legislators' salaries, Assemblyman Brian Bergen asserted that legislators are "doing quite well" based on the cars with Assembly member license plates he saw in the New Jersey State House parking lot, to which Reynolds-Jackson responded that she drives a 2007 Toyota Camry.
+In January 2024, during a debate on a bill to increase legislators' salaries, Assemblyman Brian Bergen asserted that legislators were "doing quite well" based on the cars with Assembly member license plates he saw in the New Jersey State House parking lot, to which Reynolds-Jackson responded that she drives a 2007 Toyota Camry.

 Committee assignments

-Committee assignments for the 2022—23 Legislative Session session are: